paulbricman/paulbricman.github.io/docs/tools/semantica.md

 {: .quote }
 In this it resembles a program such as Photoshop or a spreadsheet or 3D graphics programs.
 Each provides a novel set of interface primitives, primitives which can be internalized by the user as fundamental new elements in their thinking.[^3]

+{: .quote }
+Human intellectual effectiveness can be affected by the particular means used by individuals for their external symbol manipulation.
+It seems reasonable to consider the development of automated external symbol manipulation means as a next stage in the evolution of our intellectual power.[^12]

 ## Semantic Embeddings

 However, tools like Photoshop don't directly work with colors, gradients, or patterns.
 At the lowest level, editing photos boils down to manipulating matrices of numbers.
 In order to build powerful tools for conceptual thinking, we might need an analogous way to fix concepts into firm numerical foundations which we could then easily manipulate.